Marcus Ingvartsen

-Marcus Højriis Ingvartsen (born 4 January 1996) is a Danish professional footballer who plays as a forward for Bundesliga club Mainz 05 and the Denmark national team.
+Marcus Højriis Ingvartsen (born 4 January 1996) is a Danish professional footballer who plays as a forward for Major League Soccer club San Diego FC.
+He is a former Denmark international.

 Club career

 Nordsjælland

 Ingvartsen started his career in his native Denmark for Superliga and hometown side FC Nordsjælland.
 He finished the 2016–17 Danish Superliga season as the top scorer in the league with 23 league goals; finishing 3 goals ahead of second player on the list, Teemu Pukki.
 Ingvartsen also won the Young Players of the Year award for that season, as a result of his impressive league performances.
 He also won the league's player of the month award for both November and April during the season.
 He went on to score 30 goals in 76 matches for Nordsjælland.

 Genk

 After his standout season, Belgian club Genk signed Ingvartsen during the summer of 2017.
 Ingvartsen started his first season with Genk with a few late substitute appearances for them.
 But in his first full game for Genk, Ingvartsen scored twice against Eupen to earn Genk a 3–3 draw.
 Ingvartsen scored again in Genk's next league game against Mouscron.
 Ingvartsen scored more league goals against Kortrijk and Oostende, before suffering a serious knee injury in early 2018 which ended his season.
 Before his injury, Ingvartsen had played a key role in getting Genk to the final of the Belgian Cup.
 He equalised against Mechelen in the seventh minute to earn a 1–1 draw and he scored again when the game went to a penalty shoot out, which Genk won.
 Ingvartsen scored again in Genk's quarter-final penalty shootout win over Waasland-Beveren.
 In Genk's semi-final match against Kortrijk, Ingvartsen scored the opening goal of the match, which helped Genk reach the final.
 Genk lost 1–0 to Standard Liège in the final of the Belgian Cup on 17 March 2018.

 Ingvartsen was injured at the start of the 2018–19 season and missed the early part of the league campaign.
 When he returned from injury, he helped Genk win the Belgian First Division league title.